 Binance is one of the largest and most well-known cryptocurrency exchanges in the world.
-The benefits of purchasing Cardano (ADA) here is that you benefit from the lower exchange fees than competing exchanges, and the increased liquidity enables you to buy and sell quickly to take advantage of market moving news.
+The benefits of purchasing Cardano (ADA) here are both lower fees than competing exchanges, and increased liquidity enabling you to buy and sell quickly to take advantage of market moving news.